Complete damage in linear elastic materials - Modeling, weak formulation and existence results: Modeling and main results

 \subsection{Classical formulation}

-In the sequel, let the bounded Lipschitz domain $\Omega\subseteq\R^n$ be the reference configuration of the regarded body which is also clamped at the Dirichlet boundary $ D\subseteq\partial\Omega$ with $\C H^{n-1}( D)>0$.
-Even though more general forms are conceivable, we confine ourselves in this work to the following free energy density $\varphi$ and dissipation potential density $\varrho$ based on the gradient-of-damage theory:
+The damage model we want to study is based on the gradient-of-damage theory (see \cite{FN96}) and makes use of the following free energy density $\varphi$ and dissipation potential density $\varrho$:

 where $e$ denotes the linearized strain tensor, $z$ the damage phase-field variable, $\alpha\geq 0$ and $\beta>0$.
-The function $W$ represents the elastic energy density.
-More general free energies incorporating appropriate convex potentials for the damage function can be employed with the obvious modifications but we confine the analysis to the case \eqref{eqn:freeEnergyFormal} in order not to overburden the presentation.
+The function $W$ represents the elastic energy density and $h$ is a damage dependent potential.
 The gradient exponent $p$ satisfies $p>n$.
-The damage variable $z$ specifies the degree of damage at each reference position $x\in\Omega$ in the material, i.e. $z(x)=1$ stands for an undamaged and $z(x)=0$ for a completely damage material point whereas intermediate values represent partial damage.
+The damage variable $z$ specifies the degree of damage at each reference position $x\in\Omega$ in the material, i.e., $z(x)=1$ stands for an undamaged and $z(x)=0$ for a completely damaged material point whereas intermediate values represent partial damage.
 Furthermore, the irreversibility of the damage process (the solid can not heal itself) is ensured by the indicator function in $\varrho$.
-We assume that no volume forces are acting.
-The flow rule yields the pointwise inclusion

-Note that the subdifferential of the indicator function $I_{[0,\infty)}$ appears on the right hand side of the inclusion to account for the constraint $z\geq 0$.